FREQUENTLY ASKED QUESTIONS (FAQS)

 Sizing Packs?
 If you have used a sizing pack from another manufacturer like Thor, it has NO value when trying to gauge what size lead bullet will fit your firearm.
 Thor sizing packs (and bullets) are copper coated and have little , if any, give when they are loaded.
 No Excuses bullets are pure lead and have much more give when they are loaded.
 When in doubt-buy a sizing pack!
 Don’t forget, my sizing packs are “one-and-done”.
 They cannot be used twice, especially with the larger diameter bullets.
 You’ll notice as you force the bullet into the barrel it will be quite snug for the first inch or two and then seem to fit correctly.That is because the bullet is no longer the diameter originally packaged and sold to you but has become the diameter of the bore of YOUR rifle.

 Relationship with White rifles?
 None, other than I have spoken with “Doc” White several times.
 He had probably forgotten more than I know regarding quality muzzle loading rifles and bullets and was a great source of information for our sport.
-Sadly to say he passed this summer.
+Sadly to say he passed in 2022?
 He will be sorely missed.
+I do know there is someone that has taken up the reins for Doc (name escapes me) that has been very reliable for parts and info.

 Shipping rate increase?
 Thanks to the U.S. Mail.
 Supposed to go back down after the holidays.